Sequestration of Carbon from Environmental Plantings QLD1

 Project Information:

-Sequestration of Carbon from Environmental Plantings QLD1 is an environmental planting project located in the Burdekin and Townsville local government areas, approximately 55km south-east of Townsville in Queensland.
-Registered in June 2025, the project covers roughly 380 hectares of land in a region traditionally utilised for grazing and agriculture.
+Sequestration of Carbon from Environmental Plantings QLD1 is an environmental planting project located approximately 55km south-east of Townsville in Queensland, spanning the Burdekin and Townsville local government areas.
+Registered in June 2025, the project initially covered 372.40 hectares, although a project variation on May 5, 2026, formally removed certain areas from the project boundary.

-This project operates under the Reforestation by Environmental or Mallee Plantings-FullCAM methodology.
-This involves establishing and maintaining permanent mixed-species plantings of native trees and shrubs, effectively converting cleared land back to forest cover.
-To meet the requirements, the planting must achieve a density capable of reaching forest cover status (typically at least 2 metres in height and 20% canopy cover) and consist of species local to the area.
+Environmental planting projects operating under the Reforestation by Environmental or Mallee Plantings-FullCAM methodology involve establishing and maintaining permanent mixed-species plantings of native trees and shrubs to convert cleared land back into forest cover.
+Under standard scheme requirements, the planting must achieve a density capable of reaching forest cover status, typically defined as reaching at least 2 metres in height and providing 20% canopy cover.
+For this project, the plantings strictly utilize species local to the area to accurately reflect the structure and composition of the native vegetation community.

-The project is situated in a dry tropical climate characterised by highly seasonal rainfall, with wet summers and dry winters.
-The landscape in this region, often associated with the Townsville Coastal Plain or slightly inland near the Major Creek area, typically features soils ranging from cracking clays (Vertosols) to red and yellow earths (Kandosols or Dermosols), which support open woodland vegetation.
+The region surrounding the project area is traditionally utilized for cattle grazing and agriculture.
+The local environment is situated in a dry tropical climate characterized by highly seasonal rainfall, marked by wet summers and dry winters.
+The landscape typically features soils ranging from cracking clays (Vertosols) to red and yellow earths (Kandosols or Dermosols), which naturally support open woodland vegetation.

-An interesting aspect of this project is its proponent, Rio Tinto Energy Services Pty Ltd. This initiative aligns with the mining major's broader strategy to invest in nature-based solutions and high-quality Australian Carbon Credit Units (ACCUs) to offset its operational emissions.
-Rio Tinto has also been linked to major carbon farming partnerships in Queensland, such as the Meldora platform, highlighting a significant corporate shift towards owning and developing land-based carbon assets.
+An interesting aspect of this project is its corporate proponent, Rio Tinto Energy Services Pty Ltd. This initiative aligns with the mining giant's broader strategic shift to invest in nature-based solutions and develop high-quality Australian Carbon Credit Units (ACCUs) to offset its operational emissions.
+Beyond direct land-based carbon assets, Rio Tinto has also been actively establishing major carbon farming partnerships in Queensland and has entered into extensive ACCU offtake arrangements with local councils across the state.